DanCoimbra/DanCoimbra/README.md

 # Welcome to my world! 👋
 A budding data scientist!
-I am keen on applying math and technologies creatively and usefully.
+I am keen on applying math and tech creatively and usefully.

-Reality affords an open-ended amount of exploration!
-Only our curiosity and focus determines how much value and insight we can create from data!
+My motivational motto is: Reality affords an open-ended amount of exploration!

+Only our curiosity and focus determines how much value and insight we can create from data.

 ## My usual activities
 * Ongoing Degree — 3rd semester in Computer Science at ![Unicamp](https://www.unicamp.br/unicamp/) (State University of Campinas)